Civil Suit Against Former Fox News Anchor Ed Henry Alleges Rape, Sexual Misconduct

 Henry's lawyer, Catherine Foti, has characterized the allegations against her client as "fictional."
 In a statement Foti said: "The Me Too movement has helped to bring to light a number of injustices in our society, and everyone that has suffered deserves to be heard.
 This is not one of those cases.
 The evidence in this case will demonstrate that Ms. Eckhart initiated and completely encouraged a consensual relationship."

-Eckhart and co-plaintiff Cathy Areu are represented by Douglas H. Wigdor, a veteran of sexually charged suits against Fox News.
+Eckhart and co-plaintiff Cathy Areu are represented by Douglas Wigdor, a veteran of sexually charged suits against Fox News.
+The company has said it has made broad cultural changes since Ailes' ouster but Wigdor and some former Fox News staffers say it has been slow to root out deeply embedded patterns of sexist behavior and actions.

 In a statement, Eckhart said: "My decision to speak out was not an easy one, but I refuse to let fear of retaliation, victim shaming and further attacks intimidate me into remaining silent."